riverbed/Riverbed-Community-Toolkit/102-opentelemetry-spring-demo-app/README.md

 Open a shell

-Go into the folder where you keep the [docker-compose.yml](docker-compose.yml) file you just configured.
+Go in the folder where you keep the [docker-compose.yml](docker-compose.yml) file you just configured.
 For example:

 ```shell
 cd Tech-Community/102-opentelemetry-spring-demo-app